ActiveCampaign/postmark-wordpress/readme.txt

-=== Postmark for Wordpress ===
+=== ActiveCampaign Postmark for Wordpress ===
 Contributors: andy7629, alexknowshtml, mgibbs189, jptoto, atheken, prileygraham
-Tags: postmark, email, smtp, notifications, wp_mail, wildbit Requires at least: 4.0
+Tags: postmark, email, smtp, notifications, wp_mail, wildbit Requires at least: 7.0
 Tested up to: 5.9
 Stable tag: trunk

-The *officially-supported* Postmark plugin for Wordpress.
+The *officially-supported* ActiveCampaign Postmark plugin for Wordpress.

 == Description ==

 If you're still sending email with default SMTP, you're blind to delivery problems!
-Postmark for Wordpress enables sites of any size to deliver and track WordPress notification emails reliably, with minimal setup time and zero maintenance.
+ActiveCampaign Postmark for Wordpress enables sites of any size to deliver and track WordPress notification emails reliably, with minimal setup time and zero maintenance.

-If you don't already have a Postmark account, you can get one in minutes, sign up at https://postmarkapp.com
+If you don't already have an ActiveCampaign Postmark account, you can get one in minutes, sign up at https://postmarkapp.com

-Check out our video on how to set up the Postmark for WordPress plugin [here](https://postmarkapp.com/webinars/postmark-wordpress).
+Check out our video on how to set up the ActiveCampaign Postmark for WordPress plugin [here](https://postmarkapp.com/webinars/postmark-wordpress).

 == Installation ==